logaling/logalimacs/README.md

 If it is only be as where global-set-key~ to be autoloaded.

 ## Requirements
-Logalimacs is require logaling-command.
+Logalimacs requires logaling-command.
 To install, see below.(gene95:English-Japanese,edict:Japanese-English)

     % gem install logaling-command
     % loga import gene95
     % loga import edict

-put your ~/.logaling/config, if translate from English to Japanese.
+Put below configuration into your ~/.logaling/config, If you translate from English to Japanese.

     --glossary your-glossary-name
     --source-language en